orchidsoftware/orchid.software/docs/en/docs/presenters.md

 description: The presenter is a class that wraps an object in order to add functionality to it.
 ---

 The presenter is a class that wraps an object in order to add functionality to it.
+In Laravel Orchid, presenters are used to format and present data in a consistent and organized way for display in a view.
+This helps to keep your views clean and organized, as you can move all of the formatting and presentation logic into the presenter class.

 Let's say we have a "Client" model:
 ```php